nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

         </rdf:Description>

-The next example contains the same descritpion of the da RDF description of a dataset available via a downloadable distribution.
-In this example, the DCAT vocabulary is used.
+The next example contains the description the same dataset available via a downloadable distribution.
+In this example, the Schema.org vocabulary is used.

     <?xml version="1.0"?>
     <rdf:RDF xmlns:dcterms="http://purl.org/dc/terms/"